All Collections

 Championships

-For State leagues (High School), your State may have specific rules around scholastic championships that can impact the format and timing for playoffs.
+State leagues may have specific rules around scholastic championships that can impact the format and timing for playoffs.
+For example, some state leagues may have multiple bracket rounds played on the same day at a physical venue, requiring travel from the schools invited to participate.

-Only a maximum two (2) eligible teams per school can make playoffs.
+Only a maximum of two (2) eligible teams per school can make playoffs.
 If both teams from the same school make it to the Semi-Finals in the Playoff bracket, they will be paired up against one another regardless of which side of the bracket they are currently on.
-The Playoff bracket will be adjusted accordingly before the Semi-Finals match day without affecting the match day schedule.
+The Playoff bracket will be adjusted accordingly before the semi-final match day and will not affect the playoff schedule.

 Did this answer your question?